 How does diabetes affect oral and dental health?

 Diabetes can affect the health of your mouth and teeth in several ways.
 Increased blood sugar (glucose) weakens the small blood vessels in the body, including those in your mouth.
 This leads to gums that are more likely to bleed and slower to heal, increasing the risk for gum disease.
 Also, diabetes weakens your immune system and affects your ability to fight off infections in the mouth.
 Diabetes also causes long-term (chronic) inflammation.
 This leads to problems throughout your body, including issues with your mouth and teeth.2-4

 Diabetes may damage the nerves in your mouth that produce saliva, leading to dry mouth (xerostomia).
 To make matters worse, the drugs that treat diabetes may cause or worsen dry mouth symptoms.
 Your mouth depends on a normal amount of saliva production for protection against cavities, infections, and tooth loss.
 People who have dry mouths are at greater risk for getting cavities, infections, and tooth loss.2-4

 What is gum disease?

-What can I do about dry mouth
+Can I do anything about dry mouth?

-?Dry mouth can make you more susceptible to getting cavities.
+Dry mouth can make you more likely to get cavities.
 Your dentist may want to use fluoride gels or rinses to help strengthen your teeth.
 Talk to your dentist about using an artificial saliva product if you experience severe dry mouth.
-Artificial saliva can help you with eating and speaking.
-Drinking water (sipping a little water throughout the day) can also be helpful if you have dry mouth, as well as chewing sugarless gum after meals.
+Artificial saliva can help you with eating and speaking.2Drinking water and even sipping a little water throughout the day can also be helpful if you have dry mouth.
+Chewing sugarless gum after meals may help with dry mouth too.
 Sugarless gum can increase saliva production and protect against the formation of cavities.2